Octoate/CPCCartridge/README.md

 In the "simple-cartridge" folder, you will find the schematics and board layout for a simple flash cartridge for the Amstrad Plus / Amstrad GX4000 cartridge.
 You can equip it either with an CPLD (XC9536) with ACID protection emulation (see http://www.octoate.de/wp/articles/acid-verilog-code/ for more information) or a real ACID protection chip.
+It uses an AT29F040 to store the ROM data.

 Flash Cartridge